 Often, I feel that content from my tummy comes up into my throat, and the pain gets very intense.
 My doctor calls this regurgitation.
 I am almost choking sometimes.
 Even though I know I have esophagitis due to reflux disease, it is scary to feel pressure on my chest.
 I cannot stop thinking – is this a heart attack?
 Should I call my doctor or go to the hospital?

 Trying to get a good night’s sleep is difficult as I constantly am disturbed by heartburn.
 The next day, I feel irritated, angry, and too tired to do a good day’s work.
 Nowadays, my family knows when to keep out of my way.
 Over the years, I have tried various medicines, but I still have disturbing symptoms, especially during the evening and night.
 Antacids help a little.
 I don’t like to complain, but this disease affects the way I live my life and limits my social life.
 I no longer appreciate activities like going to the cinema, visiting a restaurant or having a nice picnic in the park.
 Eating in public is more of a pressure than a pleasure for me.
 This isolates me step by step and I think it is difficult to keep in touch with friends.
 The feeling of limitation is hard to bear.

 The image above is a generic image chosen to illustrate the symptoms.
 It is not a picture of the patient telling their story.

-Gastroesophageal Reflux Disease is often presented based on repeated episodes of symptoms like “burning sensation rising from the epigastrium up toward the neck”.
-It is a common disease in all ages with a higher prevalence by age.
-Current available therapy is effective but leaves more than half of the treated population unsatisfied.
+Gastroesophageal Reflux Disease is often presented based on repeated episodes of symptoms like a “burning sensation rising from the epigastrium up toward the neck”.
+It is a common disease in all ages with a higher prevalence by increasing age.
+Currently available therapy is effective but leaves more than half of the treated population unsatisfied.